 - X and Y axis travel limits CHANGED

-Hard limits, soft limits, and homing cycle
+Hard limits, soft limits, homing cycle, and homing direction

 We recommend to turn ON $20, $21 and $22 on your firmware settings.

 $20, $21 and $22 settings must be enabled

 $20 – Soft limits enable and $21 – Hard limits enable

 Both soft limits and hard limits will stop the machine if it is moving to the boundaries of the machine.
 However, soft limits determines when to stop using calculations in the software program, NOT by triggers at the sensor.
 Hard limits determines when to stop from the trigger of the sensors